carleek/AllContactViewer/README.md

 AllContactViewer
 ================

-Basic project to view all contacts
+Basic project to view all contacts on an iOS device using the AddressBook framework.